Dirk Gently's Holistic Detective Agency by Douglas Adams

 Douglas Adams territory.

-dead people making phone calls.
-We have an "Electric
+have dead people making phone calls.
+We have

-Monk," who is programmed to believe pretty much
+an "Electric Monk," who is programmed to believe

-everything that comes to his attention.
-We have an
+pretty much everything that comes to his attention.

-interpretation of the poetry of Samuel Taylor Coleridge
+We have an interpretation of the poetry of Samuel

-that might even be too strange for the MLA.
-Heavens,
+Taylor Coleridge that might even be too strange for

-we even have a horse in the upstairs bathroom, an
+the MLA.
+Heavens, we even have a horse in the

-mysterious matters are clarified in time, and invariably
+are clarified in time, and invariably by the most

 In short, this is a delightful, surprising book.